gxf1212/notes/MD/FYP-notes.md

 >
 > but can prepare for UCSF DOCK (adt, and other?) https://zhuanlan.zhihu.com/p/148384183

-#### Finally
+##### After drawing

-you should change the name of the ligand? not really needed
+maybe minimize. you should change the name of the ligand? not really needed

 ```shell
 grep "ATP" -rl ./remtp.pdb | xargs sed -i "s/ATP/LIG/g"